Oil Sands Extraction

 SAGD was developed in the 1980s by an Alberta government research center and fortuitously coincided with improvements in directional drilling technology that made it quick and inexpensive to do by the mid-1990s.
 In SAGD, two horizontal wells are drilled in the oil sands, one very near the bottom of the formation and another about five meters above it.

-These wells are typically drilled in groups off central pads and can extend for kilometers in any direction.
-In each well pair, steam is injected into the upper well and the heat melts the bitumen, which allows it to flow into the lower well, where it is pumped to the surface.
-SAGD has proved to be a major breakthrough in production technology since it allows very high oil production rates and recovers up to 60% of the oil in place.
-Most major Canadian oil companies now have SAGD projects in production or under construction in Alberta's oil sands areas and in Wyoming, U.S. Examples include Japan Canada Oil Sands Ltd.'s (JACOS) project, Suncor's Firebag project, Nexen's Long Lake project, Petro-Canada's MacKay River project, Husky Energy's Tucker Lake and Sunrise projects, Shell Canada's Peace River project, Encana's Foster Creek and Christina developments, ConocoPhillips Surmont project and Devon Canada's Jackfish project.
+These wells are typically drilled in groups off central pads and can extend for 800 to 1,000 metres in any direction.
+In each well pair, steam is injected into the upper well and the heat mobilizes the bitumen, which allows it to flow into the lower well, where it is pumped to the surface.
+SAGD has proved to be a major breakthrough in production technology since it allows very high oil production rates and recovers greater than 60% of the oil in place.
+Most major Canadian oil companies now have SAGD projects in production or under construction in Alberta's Athabasca oil sands area.
+Examples include Japan Canada Oil Sands Ltd.'s (JACOS), Suncor's Firebag and MacKay River projects, Nexen's Long Lake, Husky Energy's Tucker Lake and Sunrise projects, Encana's Foster Creek and Christina developments, ConocoPhillips Surmont and the Devon Canada's Jackfish project.

 Cyclic Steam Stimulation

-Vapor Extraction Process ("VAPEX") is similar to SAGD but instead of steam, hydrocarbon solvents are injected into the upper well to dilute the bitumen and allow it to flow into the lower well.
+The Solvent Process is similar to SAGD but instead of steam, hydrocarbon solvents are injected into the upper well to dilute the bitumen and allow it to flow into the lower well.
 It has the advantage of much better energy efficiency than steam injection and it achieves some partial upgrading of bitumen to oil right in the formation.
-It is a very new technology, and still experimental, but it has attracted much attention from oil companies, who are beginning to experiment with it.
+This new technology has attracted much attention from oil companies who are beginning to experiment with it.

 Combined Recovery Methods